Masha Gessen has spent much of a career doing a difficult kind of public work.

 Gessen's work is also inseparable from queer and Jewish history

 The Jewish Book Council page on Gessen is a useful reminder that this is not incidental.
-It points not only to their broader career but to Where the Jews Aren't, the book on Birobidzhan, the Soviet Union's failed Jewish Autonomous Region.
+It points to their broader career and to Where the Jews Aren't, the book on Birobidzhan, the Soviet Union's failed Jewish Autonomous Region.
 Their official site also foregrounds Ester and Ruzya, the dual biography of their grandmothers under Hitler's war and Stalin's peace.

-Those works matter because they show that Gessen's political writing is not only about presidents and regimes.
-It is also about what states do to minority memory: how they relocate it, rename it, sentimentalize it, or try to erase it altogether.
+Those works matter because they show that Gessen's political writing reaches beyond presidents and regimes.
+It is about what states do to minority memory: how they relocate it, rename it, sentimentalize it, or try to erase it altogether.

 For Gessen, Jewish history is not a side identity marker.
 It is part of the evidence.